mrhunsaker/RShinyStapplet/README.md

 # Stapplet Shiny Suite

-An accessible, R-based suite of statistical applets inspired by Stapplet.com, designed for educational purposes with a strong focus on accessibility and WCAG alignment.
+An accessible, R-based suite of statistical applets inspired by Stapplet.com, designed for educational purposes with a strong focus on accessibility, colorblind-friendliness, and WCAG alignment.

 ## About The Project